MicrosoftDocs/sql-docs/docs/tools/sql-database-projects/sql-database-projects.md

 #### New databases

-When publishing a dacpac to a new database, SqlPackage navigates the object relationships to create each object in the right order.
+SqlPackage navigates the object relationships to create each object in the right order when publishing a dacpac to a new database.
 For example, SqlPackage creates Table_A before Table_B when Table_B has a foreign key to Table_A.

-You don't want to be executing a whole folder of SQL scripts when you could be using SQL projects to manage executing each T-SQL section in the right order.
+You don't want to be executing a whole folder of SQL scripts, especially when you could be using SQL projects which automatically executes each T-SQL section in the right order based on object relationships.

 #### Existing databases